-- 1) Main list: with proposals that will be funded: the top-5 applicants of each panel will be offered a fellowship; - 2) Reserve List: applicants above threshold of the combined final ranked lists will be placed on the reserve list for each panel.
+1) Main list : with proposals that will be funded: the top-5 applicants of each panel will be offered a fellowship (with a maximum of 6 candidates for UNAMUR applications and a maximum of 9 candidates for UMONS applications);

+2) Reserve List : applicants above threshold of the combined final ranked lists will be placed on the reserve list for each panel.
 They will be informed thereof and of following procedures.
 They will be offered a fellowship in case an applicant on the Main list decides not to accept the fellowship.
-There will be one Reserve List per panel per call, which will be kept until 6 months after the funding decision for that call. - 3) List with the proposals that scored 'below threshold' which are non-fundable.
+There will be one Reserve List per panel per call, which will be kept until 6 months after the funding decision for that call.

+3) List with the proposals that scored 'below threshold' which are non-fundable.
 Applicants on the non-funded list will be informed thereof.
 They, and applicants on the reserve list will be invited to re-apply for call 2, using the scores and identified strengths and weaknesses in the ESR and in the Interview Report.